Cardinals set team record with 15th straight win, beat Cubs

 TRAINER’S ROOM

 Cardinals: RHP Justin Miller (right elbow strain) went on the 10-day injured list.
 RHP Jake Woodford was recalled from Triple-A Memphis to take his spot.
-Woodford was optioned to Memphis after Friday’s doubleheader. … SS Edmundo Sosa (right hand/wrist) was out of the lineup after he was hit by a pitch Friday.
-He is expected to miss up to five games, manager Mike Shildt said. … CF Dylan Carlson was out of the lineup for rest.
-He pinch hit in the seventh.
+Woodford was optioned to Memphis after Friday’s doubleheader. .
+SS Edmundo Sosa (right hand/wrist) was out of the lineup after he was hit by a pitch Friday.
+He is expected to miss up to five games, Shildt said.

 UP NEXT